Renewal

 Renewed his journey.

-1 Although these words are not the precise words used, the ideas behind them were expressed to me by a close friend on the day the poem was written.
+(1) Although the words were not the same, the ideas behind them were expressed to me by a close friend on the day the poem was written.